EricNeville/GolfDashboard/README.md

 ## Introduction

 This is an interactive dashboard for tracking and analysing golf scores.
+Scorecards for desired courses should be created and stored with the same form and naming convention as those in the "Courses" folder here.

 ## Scorecard submit tab
 ![tab1](https://user-images.githubusercontent.com/52505873/133941302-4225f0a8-45eb-46ed-9823-4e6094f2dc8b.PNG)